 IV.
 Other influences?

 Going back to the early days of Sun’s flight training, Subodhi observes our hero using an unorthodox method for propelling himself into the sky: jumping.
 This differs from other immortals, so the Sage teaches him a different method:

 The Patriarch said, “When the various immortals want to soar on the clouds, they all rise by stamping their feet.
 But you’re not like them.
 When I saw you leave just now, you had to pull yourself up by jumping.
 What I’ll do now is to teach you the cloud-somersault in accordance with your form” (Wu & Yu, 2012, vol. 1, p.
 123).

 Zhou (1994) suggests this method is likely based on “the novelist’s personal observation” of trained monkey street performances “in the late Ming marketplace” (fig. 3 and 4) (p.
 71).
 He points to an episode in chapter 28 when Wukong returns home to learn his children are regularly captured to perform tricks in the human world:

 Those of us who were caught by the net or the trap would be led away live; they would be taught to skip ropes, to act, to somersault, and to do cartwheels.
-They would have to … perform every kind of trick to entertain humans (Zhou, 1994, p.
-71; Wu & Yu, 2012, vol. 2, p.
+They would have to beat the drum and the gong on the streets and perform every kind of trick to entertain humans (Zhou, 1994, p.
+71; cf. Wu & Yu, 2012, vol. 2, p.
 31).

 Anyone who has viewed monkeys in a zoo or in the wild knows that they are naturally gifted acrobats.
 Therefore, Zhou’s proposal is certainly an alluring possibility, one that mixes the naturalistic and historical with Daoist tales of cloud-borne immortals.